Skip to main content

 Optional Diploma between Years 2 and 3

-This optional diploma can be taken between years 2 and 3.
+Between Years 2 and 3 of the course, you’ll also have the opportunity to undertake one of the following additional UAL qualifications: Diploma in Professional Studies (DPS) This optional diploma can be taken between years 2 and 3.
 With support from your tutors, you’ll undertake an industry placement for a minimum of 100 days/20 weeks.
 As well as developing industry skills, you’ll gain an additional qualification upon successful completion.

 Diploma in Creative Computing

-Between years 2 and 3, you can undertake the year-long Diploma in Creative Computing.
+This optional diploma in Creative Computing.
 This will develop your skills in creative computing alongside your degree.
 After successfully completing the diploma and your undergraduate course, you’ll graduate with an enhanced degree: BA (Hons) Graphic Design (with Creative Computing).

 Learning and teaching methods